-• Accounting Policies - these are the specific principles, bases, conventions, rules and practices applied by the Council in preparing and presenting the financial statements.

-• Notes to the Accounts - these are essential notes that the reader will find of particular assistance regarding interpretation of the core financial statements.

-• Collection Fund - this account reflects the statutory requirement for the Council (as a billing Authority) to maintain a separate Collection Fund.
+- Accounting Policies these are the specific principles, bases, conventions, rules and practices applied by the Council in preparing and presenting the financial statements. - Notes to the Accounts these are essential notes that the reader will find of particular assistance regarding interpretation of the core financial statements. - Collection Fund this account reflects the statutory requirement for the Council (as a billing Authority) to maintain a separate Collection Fund.
 This shows the transactions of the Council as a billing Authority in relation to non-domestic rates and the council tax.
-The statements to the fund illustrate the way in which these have been distributed to preceptors and the General Fund.

-• Notes to the Collection Fund - further explanatory information about the Collection Fund.

-Independent auditors' report to the Members of Eastleigh Borough Council

-Glossary of terms

-• Annual Governance Statement - including details on the effectiveness of the system of Internal Control - regulation 4(2) of The Accounts and Audit Regulations 2003 requires the Council to conduct a review at least once each year of the effectiveness of its system of internal control, and to include a statement reporting on the review with the Statement of Accounts.
+The statements to the fund illustrate the way in which these have been distributed to preceptors and the General Fund. - Notes to the Collection Fund further explanatory information about the Collection Fund. - Independent auditors' report to the Members of Eastleigh Borough Council - Glossary of terms - Annual Governance Statement including details on the effectiveness of the system of Internal Control regulation 6(1) of The Accounts and Audit Regulations 2015 requires the Council to conduct a review of the effectiveness of its system of internal control, and to prepare an Annual Givernance Statement to be approved by the relevant authority (Audit and Resources Committee) in advance of the approval of the statement of accounts.

-The preparation and publication of the Annual Governance Statement in accordance with "Delivering Good Governance in Local Government" fulfils the statutory requirement.
-Readers of this Statement of Accounts will therefore find reference to the effectiveness of the system of internal control within the Annual Governance Statement for 2015-16.
+The preparation and publication of the Annual Governance Statement in accordance with 'Delivering Good Governance in Local Government' fulfils the statutory requirement.
+Readers of this Statement of Accounts will therefore find reference to the effectiveness of the system of internal control within the Annual Governance Statement for 2016-17.